brookhong/Surfingkeys/README.md

 ### Edit URL to open in new tab

-`su` to open vim editor to edit current URL, then `Enter` or `:w` to open the input URL, which works just like address bar with vim-binding keys.
+`;u` to open vim editor to edit current URL, then `Enter` or `:w` to open the input URL, which works just like address bar with vim-binding keys.

 `Tab` completion works with all URLs from bookmark/history, `Space` to choose a match from popup.